cedarbdd/cedar/README.markdown

   tutorial](http://twobitlabs.com/2011/06/adding-ocunit-to-an-existing-ios-project-with-xcode-4/).
   Name your target ApplicationSpecs (or if you used "Include Unit Tests" option Xcode will create target for you named [AppName]Tests.)
-* Build the Cedar-iPhone static framework.
+* Build the Cedar-iOS static framework.
-* Add the Cedar-iPhone static framework to your project, and link ApplicationSpecs target with it.
+* Add the Cedar-iOS static framework to your project, and link ApplicationSpecs target with it.
 * Add `-ObjC`, `-all_load` and `-lstdc++` to the Other Linker Flags build setting for the ApplicationSpecs target.